IPR-1: Interactive Physical Reasoner: Related Works

 \section{Related Works}

-\paragraph{Action Space Discovery.} Research on action spaces spans hand-designed controls, language-based interfaces, and learned latent representations.
+\paragraph{Action space discovery.} Research on action spaces spans hand-designed controls, language-based interfaces, and learned latent representations.
 Early embodied agents operated over environment-specific key bindings, torques, or joystick signals~\cite{mnih2015human,schulman2017proximal,haarnoja2018softactorcriticoffpolicymaximum,brockman2016openaigym}, which offer precise control but entangle behavior with platform-specific layouts and hinder cross-domain transfer.
 A second line adopts \emph{language}-based action spaces, issuing natural-language commands or tool calls~\cite{shridhar2020alfredbenchmarkinterpretinggrounded,fan2022minedojobuildingopenendedembodied,wang2024jarvis,wang2023voyager,ahn2022icanisay}; while language affords semantic generality, it abstracts away timing, force, and perception–action couplings, often leading to imprecise or under-grounded control~\cite{savva2019habitat,reed2022generalist}.
 A complementary direction learns \emph{latent} action spaces directly from interaction data.
-Discrete or continuous latent codes—via VQ-VAE~\cite{oord2018neuraldiscreterepresentationlearning} or sequence models—have been explored for planning, control, and world models~\cite{bruce2024genie,chi2024diffusionpolicyvisuomotorpolicy,sharma2020emergentrealworldroboticskills,lynch2021languageconditionedimitationlearning,okada2021dreamingmodelbasedreinforcementlearning}.
+Discrete or continuous latent codes, via VQ-VAE~\cite{oord2018neuraldiscreterepresentationlearning} or sequence models, have been explored for planning, control, and world models~\cite{bruce2024genie,chi2024diffusionpolicyvisuomotorpolicy,sharma2020emergentrealworldroboticskills,lynch2021languageconditionedimitationlearning,okada2021dreamingmodelbasedreinforcementlearning}.
 Recent VLM/VLA systems integrate such latent tokens into large multimodal models~\cite{sapkota2025vision,huang2024embodiedgeneralistagent3d}, but these codes often remain entangled across domains and lack mechanisms to capture shared physical principles versus environment-specific affordances.
 Our work addresses this gap by learning a \emph{physics-centric} latent action space that captures reusable dynamical patterns across games, instead of binding actions to domain-specific visuals and control layouts.
+Fig.~\ref{fig:wordcloud} shows that different worlds share some semantic actions, validating the design of shared latent action space.